MarcSaurette/Gitbook/Readings.md

 ### 13. Theory of the Digital Archive
 What is the difference between a manuscript and a digital version of it?
 This class welcomes students back and begins our focus on digitization in earnest.

+Jon Bath, Alyssa Arbuckle, Constance Crompton, Alex Christie, Ray Siemens, and the INKE Research Group, "Futures of the Book," in *Routledge Companion to Media Studies and Digital Humanities*, 336-344.

 ### 14. The Promise or the Possibilities of the Digital Humanities
 Scanning or photographing manuscripts is one thing, but manuscripts can be represented or reproduced digitally in a myriad of ways.
 This class is intended as a brainstorming session for potential exhibitions people might want to develop and to explore the idea of the digital humanities as a gateway into diverse intellectual and creative interactions with texts.